corylown/edtf-humanize/README.md

  => "XXIe siècle"
 ```

 Pull requests to add support for additional languages are welcome.
 You must add a new language module for the language and include the Default language module.
 A locales file with translations is also needed.
-For example, the supporting files for French may be used as a reference for adding support for additional languages.:
+The supporting files for French may be used as a reference for adding support for additional languages.:

 ```
 edtf-humanize/lib/edtf/humanize.rb
 edtf-humanize/config/locales/fr.edtf.yml
 edtf-humanize/lib/edtf/humanize/language/french.rb
+edtf-humanize/spec/edtf_humanize_fr_spec.rb
 ```

+## Contributions

+Contributions, especially to add support for additional languages are welcome.
+Tests are expected and written using RSpec.
+Code style is enforced with Rubocop.